Downloading and Uploading Backups

 Click on the Actions button, and then click Download.

-3. Click on the Database (.gz) or Liferay (.tgz) file to start downloading.
+3. Click the Database (.gz) or Liferay (.tgz) file to start downloading.
 Together, these zip archives comprise the environment backup.

 note